Pre-training General Trajectory Embeddings with Maximum Multi-view Entropy Coding

-\textbf{Problem Statement.} \textit{Pre-training Trajectory Embeddings.} Given a set of spatial-temporal trajectories $S$, we aim to pre-train a trajectory encoder $f$ to generate a embedding vector $\emph{\textbf{e}}_s$ given the trajectory $s$, i.e., $\emph{\textbf{e}}_s=f(s)$.
-This encoder should be pre-trained with a pretext task and a data augmentation method with no requirement for task-specific labels.
+\textbf{Pre-training Trajectory Embeddings.} Given a set of spatio-temporal trajectories, we aim to pre-train a trajectory encoder $f$ to generate an embedding vector $\boldsymbol e_{\mathcal T}\in \mathbb R^d$ when given a trajectory $\mathcal T$, i.e., $\boldsymbol e_{\mathcal T}=f(\mathcal T)$, where $d$ is the embedding dimensionality. \alert{ Our focus is on self-supervised pre-training of the encoder.
+The goal is to achieve embeddings that possess adaptability across a variety of downstream tasks.
+Specifically, the learned embeddings aim to enhance the convergence speed and accuracy in diverse trajectory mining tasks, rendering them effective tools in an array of applications. }